 To help your bride deal with the stress she must be feeling right now, bring the spa to her by sending a homemade care package.
 Here are some ideas for what to include:

+Want to send something the couple can both enjoy?
 Give your bride and groom a reason to celebrate despite the circumstances by sending them a date night kit full of these fun ideas:

 - Bottle of wine or champagne

 - Gift card to a local delivery restaurant

 - Board/Card games

 MODERN MOH TIP: Take it up a notch by purchasing them a subscription to Winc so the couple can create their own wine bundle!

 If you are looking for a simpler way to send a thoughtful gift, check out the app Givingli.
 This platform allows you to send electronic gift cards from a variety of popular retailers including a hand drawn, designer card that you can customize with a personalized message.